Best Of16 min read

 • Automatic rebalancing toward target allocations

-• Fractional shares (so any portfolio with any balance)
+• Fractional shares (works with any portfolio at any balance)

 • M1 Borrow: portfolio line of credit at competitive rates